-Back in March, Mattel revealed its Frida Kahlo Barbie – and people were upset.
+In March 2018, Mattel revealed its Frida Kahlo Barbie – and people were upset.
 But this time, the doll’s improbable physical proportions were the least of everyone’s worries.
 The fact that Kahlo-Barbie’s unibrow was minimized, and no facial hair was visible, was a big point of contention – a dilution that devalued the meaning attached to how Kahlo presented herself in life and art.

 Kahlo’s unibrow is important because it’s confidently unconventional.
 Her image remains a shaft of light for women who feel dictated to or shamed by narrow social constructs around what’s ‘normal’.
 “I used to think I was the strangest person in the world,” wrote Kahlo in her diary.
 “But then I thought there are so many people in the world, there must be someone just like me who feels bizarre and flawed in the same ways I do.
 I would imagine her, and imagine that she must be out there thinking of me too.
 Well, I hope that if you are out there and read this and know that, yes, it’s true I'm here, and I’m just as strange as you.”